chihacknight/chihacknight.org/_posts/blog/2015-09-28-meet-team-chi-hack-night.md

 **Who are you interested in meeting?**

-People tackling economic development as well as Chicagoans he hasn’t met yet.
+People tackling economic development as well as Chicagoans I haven't met yet.

 **What would you like to brag about?**